 President of the European Association of Development Research and Training Institutes (EADI)

-‘Knowledge is power’ remains a popular slogan in education and beyond.
-It aims to motivate learners to acquire knowledge and to apply it for own gains.
+‘Knowledge is power remains a popular slogan in education and beyond.
+It aims to motivate learners to acquire knowledge and apply it for their own gains.
 But while knowledge can be liberating and emancipatory, it can also be oppressive and intimidating.
 We always need to be aware of who uses which kind of knowledge for which interests and purposes.
 The Agenda Knowledge for Development must interrogate the implications: which knowledge for which development?
 Like development, knowledge is not neutral.
 Nor is it value-free.

 Structural asymmetries characterize our hierarchical world as an integral part of the reproduction of societies and institutions.
 These are structures of power and interest, but also of contestation.
 Which ‘Knowledge for Development’ do we want to be part of and what are our visions?
-We should always be careful and cautious when ‘universal knowledge’ in the singular is the reference point, rather than the pluriversality of knowledges (cf. Mignolo).
+We should always be careful and cautious when ‘universal knowledge in the singular is the reference point, rather than the universality of knowledge (cf. Mignolo).

 In striking contrast, ‘dataism’ pretends to be a revolutionary way of producing knowledge.
 It reduces organisms to a level of algorithms (cf. Yuval Noah Harari).
 This forces us to reappraise knowledge and knowledge production as a process, which involves human interaction on the basis of respect and recognition of ‘otherness’.
-By standardizing life on earth as data generating object for decision-making processes, we sacrifice knowledge in other forms, influenced by empathy, social justice and related motives – such as solidarity.
-If knowledge is not any longer a combination of the multiplicity of experiences but reduced to data processing, then the Agenda Knowledge for Development becomes part of a problem instead of contributing to a solution.
+By standardizing life on earth as data generating object for decision-making processes, we sacrifice knowledge in other forms, influenced by empathy, social justice, and related motives – such as solidarity.
+If knowledge is not longer a combination of the multiplicity of experiences but is reduced to data processing, then the Agenda Knowledge for Development becomes part of a problem instead of contributing to a solution.